remix-run/react-router/docs/guides/migrating-5-to-6.md

 </Switch>
 ```

-You can read more about 5.1's hooks API and the rationale behind the move to
+You can read more about v5.1's hooks API and the rationale behind the move to
 regular elements [on our blog](https://reacttraining.com/blog/react-router-v5-1/).

-In general, React Router v5.1 (and v6) favors elements over components.
-When you
+In general, React Router v5.1 (and v6) favors elements over components (or
+"element types").
+There are a few reasons for this, but we'll discuss more
+further down when we discuss v6's `<Route>` API.

-use regular React elements you get to pass the props explicitly.
-This helps with
+When you use regular React elements you get to pass the props
-code readability and maintenance over time.
-If you were using `<Route render>`
+explicitly.
+This helps with code readability and maintenance over time.
+If you
-to get a hold of the params, you can just `useParams` inside your route
+were using `<Route render>` to get a hold of the params, you can just
-component instead.
+`useParams` inside your route component instead.

 Along with the upgrade to v5.1, you should replace any usage of `withRouter`
 with hooks.
 You should also get rid of any "floating" `<Route>` elements that
 are not inside a `<Switch>`.
-[The blog post about
+Again, [the blog post about
-v5.1](https://reacttraining.com/blog/react-router-v5-1/) explains how in greater
+v5.1](https://reacttraining.com/blog/react-router-v5-1/) explains how to do this
-detail.
+in greater detail.

 In summary, to upgrade from v4/5 to v5.1, you should: